-This request is for the purchase and installation of sprinklers / suppression systems for buildings at several DOC facilities.
+Although the department has requested funding for studies to access the fire safety issues at the institutions listed below, the known current need is presented below.
+This request is for the purchase and installation of automated fire alarm systems for buildings at several DOC facilities.
 The department has several violations of the New Jersey Uniform Fire Safety Code throughout multiple institutions.
 All institutions have been taking action to avoid fines and penalties from the Department of Community Affairs.
-It is recommended that new sprinklers / suppression systems be installed at the various facilities to improve the safety of the facilities for staff, inmates and the public.
-Funding of the fire alarms systems will bring DOC a step closer to complying with the New Jersey Uniform Fire Safety Code.
+It is recommended that new automated fire alarm systems be installed at the various facilities to improve the safety of the facilities for staff, inmates and the public.
+Funding of the fire alarm systems will bring DOC a step closer to complying with the New Jersey Uniform Fire Safety Code.